Seltonu/installation_script/README.md

 # installation_script
-My personal installation script for setting up a Linux distrobution (only tested with Pop!_OS/Ubuntu)
+My personal installation script for setting up a Linux distribution (only tested with Pop!_OS/Ubuntu)